 9. There Are Scars on the Moon

 The Earth and the moon have both been hit by asteroids or meteors many times through their 4.5 billion year history.
-But, why is it that the Moon has more craters than the Earth?
+But why is it that the Moon has more craters than the Earth?
 Well, this is because the Earth undergoes numerous processes like tsunamis, erosions, earthquakes, and volcanic eruptions, which can erase all evidence of past impacts.
-The Moon has no such erosion as it has no atmosphere, and hence has nothing that can keep its surface crater-free!
+The Moon has no such erosion as it has no atmosphere and hence has nothing that can keep its surface crater-free!

 10. The Moon Is the Reason Behind Two Tides Each Day

-Ocean tides are caused by the gravitational pull of the moon on the Earth.
+Ocean tides are caused by the moon’s gravitational pull on the Earth.
 The moon’s gravitational force results in the oceans bulging out in its direction.
 Remember that the Earth rotates on its axis, so two types of tides occur twice per day, as the moon’s gravitational force will vary!
 These two types are high tides and low tides.
 Isaac Newton was the first person to scientifically explain how tides are caused.